 You’ll also find Parent & Family Programs on social media, specifically on Facebook and Instagram.
-If you use these communication tools, and we hope that you do, please follow us for daily tips relevant to your BU student.
-You may note that there are several Facebook groups for BU parents.
-The University oversees the Boston University Parent & Family Programs page and the Boston University Unofficial Parents Group is monitored by Parent & Family Programs’ volunteers.
+If you use these communication tools, please follow us for daily tips relevant to your BU student.

 As you prepare for the college transition, which will undoubtedly be a transition for you and your family as well as your student, you may consider reading They’re Ready.
 Are You?
 A Parents Guide to Surviving the College Transition written by Liz Yokubison who is a fellow BU parent.